introdh/intro-dh2018-kaydub14/finalgrant_WHITE.md

 Since politics are predisposed as a male-dominated area, women who are campaigning for open positions in politics have to have a strong network of relationships.
 These networks will be built using information gathered from past media coverage through news outlets such as
 CNN, MSNBC, Fox,  and Twitter to see who tagged who during the election season.
-The NEH grant would focus on building a network to show the relationships with other promenient women in politics that the female candidates have had over the years.
-I think this wouuld help the public be aware of who knows who because it can be difficult to gleam that information from the media.
-Having this information readily available with dates could be helpful in solving this problem.
+The NEH grant would focus on building two networks to show the relationships with other promenient women in politics that the female candidates have had over the years.
+It is important to note here that all female candidates that have run for a seat within either Congress or the House will be included in these networks, regardless of their party affiliation.
+I think this would help the public be aware of who knows who because it can be difficult to gleam that information from the media.
+Having these networks readily available with the connections could be helpful in solving this problem.

 The questions that I hope to answer through this project are as follows: